jhein420/jhein420.github.io/_pages/about.markdown

 ---

-Just a young software developer from South Africa looking to grow his skills and further his career goals.
+Just a young software developer from South Africa looking to grow his skills and further his career.

-I enjoy tinkering within all the different areas of tech, from run of the mill web development all the way to game development, data science, IoT devices, 3d printing and embedded systems electronics.
+I enjoy tinkering within all the different areas of tech, from run of the mill web development all the way to game development, data science, artificial intelligence, IoT devices, 3d printing and embedded systems electronics.

-Finding enjoyment in creating new software applications that solve a variety of real world problems is a great source of accomplishment in my opinion.
+Creating new software applications for my own amusement is a habit I have been trying to cultivate for years

-On the hardware side I insist on always diagnosing and fixing my own devices, be they a laptop,desktop or router.
-Being able to repair and maintain ones own computers or peripherals is key to being a good problem solver.
+On the hardware side I insist on always fixing my own devices.
+Being able to repair and maintain my own equipment is a point of pride for me.

-Feel free to check out my github or various blog posts that detail the projects I am curently working on.
+Feel free to check out my socials and the rest of the site.